Saraswatichandra (film): Story

 Saraswatichandra tells the story of a young aristocrat, Saraswatichandra, whose marriage has been fixed with Kumud (Nutan), an educated girl from a rich family.
 Saraswati decides to cancel the engagement and writes to Kumud to inform her.
 However, she replies and the two continue exchanging letters.
-Saraswati decides to defy customs and pays a visit to his fiancée.
+Saraswati decides to defy customs, and pays a visit to his fiancée.
 A short-lived romance ensues.
 Saraswati returns home after promising Kumud and her family that he will return for her.
-However, a family feud takes place and Saraswati writes to Kumud that he will not able to marry her.
+However, a family feud takes place and Saraswati writes to Kumud that he will not be able to marry her.
 This triggers a series of misunderstandings, ending up in Kumud's marriage to a rich but illiterate suitor named Pramad (Ramesh Deo).
 As soon as she joins her husband at his palace, he quickly disdains her for nautch girls, and hardly hides his double life, asking her not to comment on his "weakness".

 Meanwhile, Saraswati, having forsaken his home, has been roaming the country, and reaches Pramad's mansion.
-His presence is made known to Kumud's father in-law, who despises his son's cheap life, and adopts the well-educated Saraswati as his secretary.
-The two former lovers meet, but Kumud is adamant to perform the duties of a faithful wife.
+His presence is made known to Kumud's father-in-law, who despises his son's cheap life, and adopts the well-educated Saraswati as his secretary.
+The two former lovers meet, but Kumud is adamant about performing the duties of a faithful wife.
 Saraswati witnesses her anguished life and tries to reach out to her, but she objects.
 Nevertheless, things change, because Pramad’s behaviour grows more openly flirtatious.
 Kumud requests Saraswatichandra to stay away from her personal life and asks him to leave her in-laws' house.
 Determined to do whatever it takes to make her life easier, Saraswati decides to leave Kumud's life.
 On his way he is caught by dacoits and left for dead in the sun.
 A group of holy men spot him and take him away to their hermitage where he starts leading the life of a recluse.